hotrodorm/hotrod/hotrod-project/docs/docs-4/torcs/README.md

                     Filter: ((region)::text = 'SOUTH'::text)
 ```

 The format of the execution plan depends on each database.
 High end databases tend to produce more useful information than simpler databases.
-See [Examples of Generic Execution Plans](./generic-execution-plan-samples.md).
+See [Examples of Execution Plans](./generic-execution-plan-samples.md).

 ### Execution Plan Format Variations